Federated Learning for Medical Image Analysis: A Survey: Acknowledgments

 \section{Acknowledgments}

-This work was supported by NIH grant RF1AG073297.
+This work was supported in part by NIH grants AG073297 and EB035160.
 Part of the data used in this work were obtained from Alzheimer's Disease Neuroimaging Initiative (ADNI).
 The investigators within ADNI contributed to the design and implementation of ADNI and provided data but did not participate in the analysis or writing of this article.